 Synchronous ComponentsΒΆ

-are used everywhere in pulsar.
+AsyncObject are used everywhere in pulsar.

-These objects expose the _loop
+These objects expose the _loop attribute as discussed in the

 design documentation.

-is a running event loop controlled by an
+Normally, the _loop is a running event loop controlled by an

 In this case, all operations which requires the loop, are carried out